 The focal point of the national park is Lake Nakuru itself, whose shallow turquoise-green waters are highly alkaline and support dense concentrations of the algae Spirulina platensis.
 Enclosed by mountains and hills, the lake is fed by three major rivers – the Makalia, Njoro and Enderit.
 This inflow is supplemented by a series of springs that rise along the shore, treated water from the town sewage works and possibly also some untreated urban effluent.

 Despite no known outlet, Lake Nakuru’s relatively small catchment area has made it the most fluctuation-prone of the Rift Valley lakes, varying in area from 5 to 62 sq km (2 to 24 sq miles).
 To some extent, this follows an annual pattern, with large areas of soda-encrusted flats usually being exposed during the dry seasons (July– October and January–February).
 However, longer cycles may also come into play; indeed, in the 1990s it was feared that Lake Nakuru might dry up altogether but water levels have been consistently higher since the El Niño flooding of 1998.

 Lake Nakuru Famingos

-The most conspicuous feature of Lake Nakuru is the immense concentration of lesser flamingo that thrive in its shallows, consuming algae at an estimated rate of 250 tonnes per hectare (110 tons per acre) of surface area annually.
-The total flamingo o Lake Nakuru count varies from year to year and season to season, but it frequently stands at about two million, with lesser flamingo outnumbering greater flamingo a hundredfold.
+The most conspicuous feature of Lake Nakuru is the immense concentration of lesser flamingos that thrive in its shallows, consuming algae at an estimated rate of 250 tonnes per hectare (110 tons per acre) of surface area annually.
+The total flamingo o Lake Nakuru count varies from year to year and season to season, but it frequently stands at about two million, with lesser flamingos outnumbering greater flamingos a hundredfold.

 Lake Nakuru shore Circuit – Game Drives